History of the Elizabethan Gardens

 The internationally renowned landscape firm of Innocenti & Webel was retained by The Garden Club to plan and erect the garden.
 With the Whitney statuary as his inspiration, Mr. Webel set out to create a garden Elizabethan in spirit and style but adapted to the present.
 Built on ten acres of indigenous growth, the gardens are the imaginative concept of an Elizabethan pleasure garden.
 Construction actually began on the historic date of June 2, 1953, the date Queen Elizabeth II was crowned Queen of England.
 The Gardens were formally opened August 18, 1960, on the 373rd anniversary of the birth of Virginia Dare, the first child born in America of English parentage.
 Thus The Elizabethan gardens came into being.

-During the fifty-one years of their existence, the Gardens have progressed to become one of the most unique and beautiful gardens in America for here, and nowhere else, were made the initial attempts of England under Queen Elizabeth I to colonize America.
+As the years passed, The Gardens have progressed to become one of the most unique and beautiful gardens in America for here, and nowhere else, were made the initial attempts of England under Queen Elizabeth I to colonize America.
 While the colonies planted on Roanoke Island by Sir Walter Raleigh two decades before Jamestown and Plymouth Rock were not permanent, their work was for the interest created by the “Men of Roanoke” did not vanish but led to the making of the permanent English settlements in America.

 Since this auspicious beginning of The Gardens, no single event has contributed to its vigorous growth, but history reflects that The Gardens owe their progress to a mingling of little dreams and big vision through a high caliber of leadership, the dedication of thousands of garden club members, an untiring and loyal garden staff and individual donations of furnishings, garden accessories and plants which would fill a book!